Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual and All Additional Identities (2SLGBTQIA+)

 Queer

-Visit our Invisible No More Study page to learn more about a recent study collaboration between Public Health Sudbury & Districts and Laurentian University that examined the experiences and needs of 2SLGBTQ+ community members in Sudbury and districts and how they relate to public health.
+Visit our Invisible No More Study page to learn more about the 2019 collaboration between Public Health Sudbury & Districts and Laurentian University which examined the experiences and needs of 2SLGBTQ+ community members in Sudbury and districts and how they relate to public health.